 In the first instance, parents should report concerns about bullying to their child's class teacher.
 If the class teacher is not immediately available to discuss the problem, he/she will contact you within 48-hours.

-If speaking to the class teacher does not resolve the problem, parents should contact the Deputy Head Teacher, Mrs C. McCann.
+If speaking to the class teacher does not resolve the problem, parents should contact the key stage leader: